eladnava/pikud-haoref-api/README.md

 ===================
 [![npm version](https://badge.fury.io/js/pikud-haoref-api.svg)](https://www.npmjs.com/package/pikud-haoref-api)

 A Node.js wrapper library for Pikud Haoref's unofficial rocket alert API.
-It allows you to easily query for the active rocket alert zones in Israel.
+It allows you to easily query for the active rocket alert cities in Israel.

 **Note:** This API is only accessible from within Israel.
 Either run the script on an Israeli machine, or use a proxy.